Alice wasn’t one to let age or infirmity get in her way and she continued to enjoy a varied and active social life.

 She was such an upbeat person it will be hard not to see her again when U3A meetings reopen.
 She leaves her smile behind.
 Will think of her teaching the angels new dances.
 Anna

 Alice will be much missed, I’m sure, and a great loss to the book group and HU3A Loraine

 I have only been with HU3A for 3 years or so, but I loved it when Alice attended book club and her observations and views were so interesting and astute.
 I remember when I first met her at the Monthly Social and her eyes and face so intelligent, interested in me and kind.
 From the first day I met her, she made a big impression on me in and when I think of Alice, I always have to smile.
 How wonderful that Alice joined our last Monthly Social Zoom meeting and that is such a nice memory of her.
 Henriette

-School reunions lasted well into the 21st century, albeit with declining numbers, as Alice, Rene and Bertha met up regularly until their deaths.
+School reunions lasted well into the 21st century, albeit with declining numbers, as Alice, Rene and Bertha met up regularly as long as they could.
 Alice was the last survivor of this CFS group of friends.

 Alice had some great friends among her neighbours and enjoyed being an honourary member of their familes.
 They were a great support to her, especially as it became increasingly difficult for her to get out and about.

 Party at Pilan’s